Ten years ago, Stephen Chopek was performing songs in the New York City subways.

-He treated it like a full-time job – heading out in the morning, picking a spot, and sticking to it for seven hours.
+He treated it like a full-time job – heading out in the morning, picking a spot, and sticking to it.
 He’d pack up his guitar, head home, and do it all again the next day.

 Long before those subway sets, Stephen's apprenticeship with legendary jazz percussionist Leon Parker led to touring and recording with guitarist Charlie Hunter from 2000 to 2002, which opened the door to a world tour with John Mayer and the recording of Any Given Thursday.
 He’s kept the beat for Marc Broussard, Jesse Malin, The Alternate Routes, The Pimps of Joytime, Todd Carey, The Everymen, Amy LaVere, John Paul Keith, Shannon McNally, and many others.